 Our organization is in the process of changing its legal name to Griffin Pond Animal Shelter.
-One of the main reasons why we changed the name of the shelter is to help correct the presumption that we are run by Lackawanna County or the Humane Society of the United States or receive money from either of these entities.
+The name is being updated to avoid the presumption that we are operated by Lackawanna County or affliated with the Humane Society of the United States.

 Please make every effort to keep your pet or find it a new home with a friend, family, neighbor or co-worker before surrendering it to the shelter.